-Cisco Extension Mobility service, a feature of Cisco Unified CallManager, allows a device, usually a Cisco Unified IP Phone, to temporarily embody a new device profile, including lines, speed dials, and services.
+Cisco Extension Mobility service, a feature of Cisco CallManager, allows a device, usually a Cisco IP Phone, to temporarily embody a new device profile, including lines, speed dials, and services.

-The Cisco Extension Mobility service provides a fairly rich application programming interface (API), which enables extension mobility on IP phones and allows application control over authentication, scheduling, and availability.
+The Cisco Extension Mobility service provides a fairly rich API, which enables extension mobility on IP phones and allows application control over authentication, scheduling, and availability.

 An application that uses Cisco Extension Mobility service represents an IP phone service that allows a user to enter a userID and PIN at the phone itself and log into the phone.
-The architecture and implementation of extension mobility make many other applications possible.
+The architecture and implementation of Extension Mobility make many other applications possible.

-Some examples follow:
+Some examples are: